hanskellner/Fusion360Voronoi/README.md

             ***Warning: Modifies the current voronoi pattern***
         - **Cell Scale**
             This scales the cells and is useful to add a margin between cells or prevent overlap for symbols.
+        - **Relaxation**
+            This is used to 'relax' the spacing between the cells.
+It's useful for normalizing the distances between cells and especially when using symbol styles (e.g. Stars).
+More information below in the 'Relaxation' section.
         - **Clip Outside**
             Checking this will clip (remove) and cells outside of the profile
         - **Clip Intersecting**